The 2014 Yamaha YZ450F.

 In the early Sixties, the Japanese motorcycle industry was going through a tough period, and a number of the major manufacturers were destined to shut down.
 Bridgestone was able to survive, and in fact benefited from an influx of fresh engineers and designers (notably from Tohatsu) who transferred to Bridgestone when their original employers went bust.
 The outcome of this was a range of new models all powered by rotary-valve engines.
 The most successful racing version was the 1965 EJR-1 50cc water-cooled twin.
 Bridgestone is named after founder Soichiro Ishibashi (in English “ishi” translates to stone and “bashi” means bridge).

 Yamaha twin-cylinder TZ250 road race engine with the carbs underneath.

 Yamaha itself is no stranger to turning the cylinders around backwards.
 The 1988 TZ250U twin-cylinder road racer had the exhaust pipes in the rear and the twin carburetors in the front.
 The cylinders were laid down so radically, that the carbs were only inches above the ground and inches behind the front tire.

 The ATK version of the Cannondale MX400.

 The ill-fated, overweight, hard-starting, undersprung, unreliable 2001 Cannondale MX400 was the most notorious reverse cylinder design ever made.
 After investing $80 million in its failed motorsports venture, bicycle manufacturer Cannondale filed for bankruptcy in January 2003.
-ATK bought the rights to the engine and have continue to produce bikes with the reverse cylinder design.
+ATK bought the rights to the engine and have continue to produce bikes with the reverse cylinder design for awhile.